colinhoglund/dotfiles/README.md

     git clone https://github.com/colinhoglund/dotfiles.git
     cd dotfiles

+Deactivate any existing python virtualenvs and run installers:

+    ~/.install.sh
     make all
     . ~/.bash_profile

-Deactivate any existing python virtualenvs and run .install.sh script:

-    ~/.install.sh

 youcompleteme will need to be compiled before it does anything https://github.com/Valloric/YouCompleteMe#mac-os-x